 For each soil sample, we determined the particle density at which the metal concentration from each extraction was highest (termed as "peak density") using two approaches.
 First, we simply selected the density fraction where the metal concentration was the highest among the fractions for a given soil and used its midpoint (e.g., 2.1 g cm-3 for 2.0-2.2 g cm-3 fraction) as the peak density.
 The actual peak density is not necessarily its mean especially for the samples separated into a smaller number of fractions.
 Thus, as a second approach, we also estimated the peak density by fitting a normal distribution curve to the metal concentrations per fraction against particle density for each soil (Fig. A1, left panels).
 The majority of soil samples fitted well, though we had to remove the data points from the lowest- and highest-density fractions in some cases (Fig. A1).
-For instance, OX and DC extractable metal concentrations in the highest density fractions were quite high for non-

-- A1).
-For instance, OX and DC-extractable metal concentrations in the highest density fractions were quite high for nonallophanic Andisol samples due presumably to magnetite.
-Thus, those data points were not used for the fitting.
+For instance, OX and DC-extractable metal concentrations in the highest density fractions were quite high for non-allophanic Andisol samples due presumably to magnetite.
+Thus those data points were not used for the fitting.
 Similarly, we eliminated the lowest one or two density fractions of PP- and OX-extractable metal concentration data from six samples from the crystalline mineralogy group.
-Eliminating these data points (Fig. A1) was done only to enable fitting a normal distribution - 245 (on average $r^2= 0.90-0.98$, Fig. A2a).
+Eliminating these data points (Fig. A1) was done only to enable fitting a normal distribution (on average r^2 = 0.90-0.98, Fig. A2a).
 The mean of the normal distribution for each extraction/soil was used as the second estimate of peak density.
 We also determined the mass-weighted particle density at which the metal was most concentrated.
 After calculating the metal distribution along the density gradient (i.e., [metal concentration] x [mass fraction]), the two approaches above were applied to determine the peak density for each soil sample and each extractable metal phase.
 A normal distribution fitted well for most samples (Fig. A1 right panels, Fig. A2b).

-250 2.7 Scanning electron microscopy
+200 2.7 Scanning electron microscopy